UK: Clashes erupt amid 'speculation' over Southport attack – DW – 07/31/2024

 The violence broke out on Tuesday shortly after a stream of people were paying tribute to the victims in Southport.

-British Prime Minister Keir Starmer laid flowers at the site of the attack, and said the said the tragedy "touches a nerve" with the whole country.
+British Prime Minister Keir Starmer laid flowers at the site of the attack, and said the tragedy "touches a nerve" with the whole country.

 "I came here to pay my respects to the victims and families who are going through raw pain and grief that most of us can't imagine — I can't imagine, as a dad myself."

-Some bystanders hackled Starmer, with one shouting: "How many more people will die on our streets, prime minister?"
+Some bystanders heckled Starmer, with one shouting: "How many more people will die on our streets, prime minister?"

 The three girls killed in the attack were aged 6, 7 and 9.
 Eight other children and two adults were injured.